Women rescued by Navy defend their account of ordeal at sea

 Their account of receiving a tow from a Taiwanese fishing vessel changed as well.
 They originally said the crew was kind, but later said they were worried for their safety and thought that the crew might be making an attempt to harm them.

-They also added that the fishing boat had backed into their sailboat, causing significant damage.
+They added that the fishing boat had backed into their sailboat, causing significant damage.

 "I also believe that they knew they were damaging the boat.
 And if we couldn't get additional help, that boat would sink, and they would get ... two girls to do whatever they wanted to," Appel said.